What is Rotary

 A Brief Introduction to Rotary

 Eynsham Rotary Club was founded in 2011 by twenty residents of Eynsham and the surrounding villages.
-Over the past five years we have grown to 25 in number, a mix of men and women working in local business, government and a few retirees.
+Over the years we have grown to 27 in number, a mix of men and women working in local business, government and a few retirees.
 Our aim is to play an active part in the local and international community.

 To further that aim we have raised thousands of pounds for local charitable and community organisations including Eynsham Day Centre, Bartholomew School's eco-club, Eynsham Youth Club, Eynsham Cricket Club, Eynsham Education Fund, the British Legion, the primary schools in the surrounding villages and many other organisations and worthy causes in the area.
 We also give our time helping with delivery of the Eynsham Newsletter, village litter picking and organisation of the Eynsham Carnival.